ShuangquanFeng/FERGI/README.md

 ## Pretrained Models
 Multiple pretrained models are used in our model training and analysis.
 They need to be downloaded from the following links and stored in the "pretrained_models" folder.

-The face recognition model used as the pretrained model for training the AU recognition model can be downloaded [here](https://onedrive.live.com/?authkey=%21AFZjr283nwZHqbA&cid=4A83B6B633B029CC&id=4A83B6B633B029CC%215650&parId=4A83B6B633B029CC%215581&o=OneUp).
+The face recognition model used as the pretrained model to fine-tune for training the AU recognition model can be downloaded [here](https://onedrive.live.com/?authkey=%21AFZjr283nwZHqbA&cid=4A83B6B633B029CC&id=4A83B6B633B029CC%215650&parId=4A83B6B633B029CC%215581&o=OneUp).
 The download link is provided in the [github repository of InsightFace](https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch#model-zoo).
 It is supposed to be renamed as "glint360k_cosface_r50_fp16_0.1.pth" and stored in the "pretrained_models" folder after being downloaded.

 The face detection model can be downloaded [here](https://storage.googleapis.com/mediapipe-models/face_detector/blaze_face_short_range/float16/latest/blaze_face_short_range.tflite).
 The download link is provided in the [official document of MediaPipe](https://developers.google.com/mediapipe/solutions/vision/face_detector).